It’s all good.

 Rural Ontario is beautiful.
 Mixed farms border this particular stretch of road where there’s lots to see: grazing horses and cattle, cornfields, farm gardens, farmhouses, farm equipment, even the occasional farmer.
 For some reason, the drivers, riders and cyclists that use the road tend to be respectful.
 Or at least that’s how it feels to me.
 I loved riding pillion here, but I put off returning on my own.
 I don’t want to take a trip down memory lane.
 I’m afraid it might be too painful.
 So I avoid it.
 Until this afternoon.

-It’s a beautiful fall day.
+It’s a stunning fall day.
 Sunny.
 A few skinny clouds flatten themselves against a pale blue sky.
 The air is still, which is good.
-Sometimes there’s a strong crosswind on the Appleton sideroad.
+Sometimes there’s a strong crosswind on the Appleton side road.
 You wouldn’t notice it in a car, but you do on a motorcycle.
 Traffic is thin; my heart is fat and full.
 There are a couple of long, wide turns leading up to the junction with the 7.
-I’m in the middle of the second, which sweeps through a cornfield.
+I will find out months later that these are called ‘sweepers.’
+I’m in the middle of the second, which sweeps (ha!) through a cornfield.
 Mirror check.

 Two big bikes are coming into the curve about a hundred and fifty meters behind me.
 I haven’t seen them before, just as I hadn’t seen the half dozen the other day, so again I know they’re going faster than me.
 I decide to stay in the left track and ride my ride as I had on the road to Clayton.
 It doesn’t take them long to catch me up.
 I wonder when they’re going to pass.
 The wondering produces a strip of tension across my shoulders.